aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 nearly as tight as bytecode (once we use bytes and not the general integers which were quicker to explain), while still viewable as just another form of AST, making the compiler and surrounding tools all simpler.
-In numbers, how good is the bytecode virtual machine?
+In numbers, how much better is the bytecode virtual machine?

-[XXX more, plumb maximum depth and profundity here]
+[XXX can we give a rough number?]

+Exploring that question exceeds my scope here -- but maybe not yours.

 ## Continuations